 10 Apps for Parents to Monitor Kids' Mobile Use

 Kids and mobile devices can be a scary mix.
-Whether your toddler is just starting to use your family tablet or your teen has a new smartphone of her own, check out the wide variety of apps and software — free and paid — that you can use to monitor and limit her mobile activity.
-If you would like to allow your kids to have some privacy and independence online, but worry about things like cyberbullying or too much screen time, these apps may help.
-And remember, new social media apps pop up all the time, so educate your kids about social media safety and "digital citizenship" from an early age.
+Whether your toddler is just starting to use your family tablet or iPad or your teen has a new smartphone of her own, check out the wide variety of apps and software — free and paid — that you can use to monitor and limit her mobile activity.
+If you would like to allow your kids to have some privacy and independence online, but worry about things like cyberbullying, too much screen time, or the need for wifi dominating your family’s life, these apps may help.
+And remember, new apps pop up all the time, so educate your kids about social media safety and "digital citizenship" from an early age.

 How to Track Kids Using Your iPhone

 If your kids are like most and carry their iPhone with them everywhere they go, you can easily track and monitor them using some of the features already built in to your Apple device.

 To track your child's location, you can use a couple of the app's features.
 To track your child's location using Family Sharing, follow these steps.

 - On your kid's phone, navigate to Settings

 You can also track your kids with the Find My Friends app.
 Instead of opening the Find My Friends app each time you want to check your child's location, you can follow this shortcut in iMessage:

 - Go to a text message thread with you and your child

 - Click the ⓘ button at the top right of the screen